-- 61. Prior to the issuance of the first building permit for vertical construction for any building other than the parking garage, the Petitioner shall submit a final Transportation Demand Management Plan (the "TDM Plan") to the Director of Planning and Development and the Commissioner of Public Works for review and approval.
-The final TDM Plan shall be consistent with the preliminary TDM Plan dated June 22, 2020 and on file with the City Clerk and the Planning and Development Department.
+- 65.67.
+Prior to the issuance of the first building permit for vertical construction for any building other than the Parking Garage, the Petitioner shall submit a final Transportation Demand Management Plan (the "TDM Plan") to the Director of Planning and Development and the Commissioner of Public Works for review and approval.
+The final TDM Plan shall be consistent with the preliminary TDM Plan dated September 18, 2020 and on file with the City Clerk and the Planning and Development Department.
 The final TDM Plan shall include, but shall not be limited to, the following provisions: - a.
 The fee structure of parking for the dwelling units. - b.
-The identification of the Transportation Management Association and the on-site transportation coordinator. - c.
+The identification of the Transportation Management Association and the on-site transportation coordinator, if applicable. - c.
 The transportation subsidy along with transportation marketing services such as promotions and welcome packets that will be available in conjunction with the issuance of the first residential certificate of occupancy (temporary or final). - d.
-A summary of efforts to establish a car-share service and/or bike share service on the Site. - e.
-The parking layout plan required by Condition #55(h).
-Prior to the issuance of any building after a certificate of occupancy is issued for the parking garage, the Petitioner shall update the Final TDM Plan to include final as-built floor plans of the parking garage indicating which stalls are served by electric vehicle ("EV") charging stations and which stalls are wired for future EV stations. - 62.
-Prior to the issuance of any occupancy permit (temporary or final) for Building 1 (office use) and Building 2 (hotel use), the Petitioner shall provide documentation to the Director of Planning and Development certifying that the parking associated with both uses is unbundled from the cost of rent. - 63.
-Monitoring of vehicle trips generated by the Project to determine consistency between the project and actual number of vehicle trips shall take place as follows: - a.
-Monitoring shall begin within 12 months after the Project reaches 95% residential occupancy on a date to be determined by the Director of Planning and Development and the Commissioner of Public Works.
-The Petitioner shall promptly notify the Director of Planning and Development in writing when the Project reaches 95% residential occupancy.
-Within 12 months after such notification, the City shall retain a traffic engineering firm, paid for by the Petitioner, to count the actual number of weekday peak hour, Saturday peak hour, and weekday daily vehicle trips to and from the Project at all access points studied in the Transportation Impact and Access Study, dated December 2019 (TIAS).
+A summary of efforts to establish a car-share service and/or bike share service on the Development Parcel. - e.
+A parking layout plan, which shall identify the location of the parking spaces associated with the Inclusionary Units in accordance with Condition #28. -Prior to the issuance of any building permit after a certificate of occupancy is issued for the parking garage, the Petitioner shall update the Final TDM Plan to include final as-built floor plans of the Parking Garage indicating which stalls are served by electric vehicle charging stations and which stalls are wired for future charging stations.

+- 66.68.
+In accordance with Section 7.3.5.E.1.c of the Zoning Ordinance, the Petitioner is required to implement mitigation to reduce the trip counts if the actual total number of vehicle trips exceeds the weekday evening adjusted volume by more than 10%.
+It is agreed that 110% of the weekday evening vehicle trips adjusted volume is 696 vehicle trips (the "Maximum Trip Count"). - 67.69.
+Annual monitoring of vehicle trips generated by the Project to determine consistency between the Maximum Trip Count and the actual number of vehicle trips shall take place as follows: - a.
+Annual Monitoring shall begin within threetwelve months after the issuance of certificates of occupancy (temporary or final) for 80% of the gross floor area of the Project.
+The commencement of annual monitoring may be deferred if in the opinion of the Director of Planning and Development and the Commissioner of Public Works it would be beneficial to commence such monitoring at a later date. earliest of the following occurrences: